 When napping at work is not an option

-Exhaustion is to blame for plenty of mistakes at work — like a $20,000 miscalculation on a purchase order or a missed decimal point causing an overpayment of $1 million.
+Fatigue is to blame for plenty of mistakes on the job — like a $20,000 miscalculation on a purchase order or a missed decimal point causing an overpayment of $1 million.

-Those were just two sleep-induced errors mentioned in the Accountemps survey of more than 1,000 professionals.
+Those were just two lack-of-sleep-induced errors mentioned in another Accountemps survey.
 One respondent blamed fatigue on an accident that paid everyone twice, and another said sleeplessness led to the deletion of a project that took 1,000 hours to put together.

-Other side effects of sleep deprivation in the workplace are a lack of focus or distraction, according to 52 percent of the respondents, procrastination (47 percent), and grumpiness on the job (38 percent).
+Other side effects of sleep deprivation in the workplace are a lack of focus or distraction, procrastination and grumpiness.
+It could also lead to retention issues, which is a big issue for companies.

 What’s a manager to do?

-So if working tired is costing companies money, employers would be well-served by stopping the burning of the midnight oil.
+If working tired is affecting productivity, not to mention the bottom line, employers would be well-served by stopping the burning of the midnight oil.
 But how?